 see the lateral circumflex artery is running

 around in this direction, and we can see the

 medial circumflex artery is running around

 in this direction.
 Within the femoral triangle,

-profunda brachii is given off this deep artery.
+profunda femoris is given off this deep artery.
 And

 we can see this deep artery running down here.